Lumen5/esm/BUILD.md

 ## Build Details

 ### Problem Solved
-This repo had missing dependencies from `infini.sh/framework` that was referenced in the original Makefile but doesn't exist.
+This repo had missing dependencies from `infini.sh/framework` that was referenced in the original Makefile but doesn't exist in this repository.

+**Why Not Use Real infinilabs/framework?**
+- The real infinilabs framework (all versions including v1.0.0) requires Go 1.24+ due to updated dependencies
+- This codebase was written for Go 1.16 era
+- Using the real framework would require updating all dependencies and potentially breaking compatibility
+- The stub approach provides exactly what's needed without dependency conflicts

 ### Solution
-Created minimal stub modules WITHOUT changing any actual dependencies:
+Created minimal local stub modules that provide only the required functionality WITHOUT changing any HTTP libraries or actual dependencies:

 1. **framework/core/util/util.go** - Provides missing utility functions:
    - `SubString(s, start, end)` - Safe substring extraction